mirth-lang/mirth/docs/intro-to-mirth.md

     - VSCode: Make sure you have `code` in PATH and run: `make install-code`
     - Atom: Make sure you have `apm` in PATH and run: `make install-atom`

-  The plugins above are in `tools` and you could try making your own editor plugin.
+  These editor plugins are located in `tools`.
+If your preferred editor is not listed, you could try making a syntax highlighting plugin based on the existing ones, and we can add it to the repository -- contributions are always welcome!

 On Windows, you can install MSYS2 and try the above instructions inside of bash (after installing `gcc`, `make`, `git` packages).
 Alternatively, you can compile Mirth using the Visual C compiler.
 The C file for the Mirth compiler is located at `bin/mirth0.c` in the repository (see next section).
 You can see how we automate Visual C builds using `cl` in the batch scripts `tools/build.bat`, `tools/build64.bat`.
 You will probably need to adjust the build setup if you are on Windows, but you may find those scripts useful as a reference.
 If you can help us improve the build situation on Windows, please contribute!